ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 ## How it works {#how-it-works}

 {{ ydb-short-name }} allows you to specify a TTL column in both [row-oriented](../datamodel/table.md#row-oriented-tables) and [column-oriented](../datamodel/table.md#column-oriented-tables) tables.
-Values in TTL columns determine the lifetime of table rows.
+Values in TTL columns determine the table rows lifetime.

 {% note warning %}